vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-portal.md

 * `user`
 * `userChanges`

-Note that the user table is shared between the api and the portal, and *must* be configured with the same values in both configs. **At the moment, the user and userChange repository are only implemented in DynamoDB, but we are actively working on MySQL implementations**:
+Note that the user table is shared between the API and the portal, and *must* be configured with the same values in both configs. **At the moment, the user and userChange repository are only implemented in DynamoDB, but we are actively working on MySQL implementations**: